ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - There are issues with `SurvivalMode` and `FastBreak`.
 (Looking into it)
 - Reach is limited to 5-6 (same as killaura) due to Vector's goofy ahh anticheat.
 - linking to killaura sometimes in the air hits will not register (however, (this is a miniblox anticheat problem - thanks vector) and not our client))
+- Scaffold works 99% of the time (but sometimes you can get voided) (again another vector issue)
 ## Changelog

 ## [v6.8.1] - 2025-10-24